Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

     Change the `History Length` field to however many goals you would like to track over time--for example, `5`.

 - Enter Play mode.
 Click the `Topics` button in the top-left HUD to open the list of subscribed topics.
-Find the `/goal_pose` topic and toggle on the `UI` if it's not already on.
+Find the `/goal_pose` topic and toggle on `2D` if it's not already on.

     On the right side of the `/goal_pose` row, click to expand the hamburger menu and select your new visualizer, `PoseTrailVisualizer`.